fabiolnh/ddd/README.md

   - Big Ball of Mud: a big system with complex things mixed and you have to deal with it
 ```

+### Branas

+- The domain has to be distributed the complexity in different objects

 #### Tactical Modeling and Patterns

+- **Entity**: Represent a business rule.
+Abstract independent rules.
+They have identity, state and suffer mutation in time.
+  * Ex: A Buy in an online store.
+It can change status to aproved, disaproved, delivered, etc. (UUID could be the identity.
+State can be the status.
+Mutation could be any value in it).
+It has to be Identity to have rastreability.
+- **Value Objects**: There is an independent busiless rule, too.
+However, it protects the value to be consistent.
+You do not modify the value.
+It is always imutable.
+    * Ex: CPF, Password, Color, Coordanate, Email, etc. (you have to send the rule to inside this object.
+Ex: a regex of cpf in the constructor inside of the Value Object "CPF)
 -